 Louis Vuitton has a flagship store which differs from the rest, since it’s an pavilion floating in the bay, accessible by bridge and underwater escalator.

-The shopping area is quite large and there is actually an option to go for the Sampan Ride, where a boatman gently paddle you along the canal in a Chinese wooden boat.
+The shopping area is quite large and there is actually an option to go for the Sampan Ride, where a boatman takes you along the canal in a Chinese wooden boat.
 It reminded me of the gondolas of the Venetian hotel in Las Vegas.

 The Marina Bay Sands also features southeast Asia’s largest light&water show, showing visual effects with interweaving lasers and video projecting on water screens.
 This is shown for free several times every night.